-Pre-paid, or PAYG, services can add an extra piece of mind for users.
+Pre-paid, or PAYG, services can add an extra peace of mind for users.
 Essentially, the users will buy credits and when those credits are used their access to the service is cut.
-This is great for budgeting and ensuring that bills won’t soar with usage.
+This is great for budgeting and ensuring that bills won’t soar with subscription usage.
 This approach allows teams to pre-pay their bills, which is great for the service provider since they know that usage revenue is guaranteed.

 Moesif’s latest billing feature can support both use cases.
 If you’re unfamiliar with Billing Meters in Moesif, you can check out some more details about them here.
 We will use a few features in the platform to enable a PAYG flow.
+This tutorial will walk through accepting payment by integrating Moesif with a payment provider, the Stripe API.

 - #1 - We will set up a User Cohort that will contain users who are out of credits